-You should play a right-handed guitar if your right-hand is dominant.
+You should play a right-handed guitar if your right hand is dominant.
 Left-handed people should, ideally, use a left-handed guitar.
 They can learn a right-handed guitar if they are willing to put in some extra effort.
 Ambidextrous people can choose either, but I recommend a right-handed guitar for them as well.

 While the decision seems to be easy for right-handed players, southpaws and ambidextrous people have a few things to mull over (and for parents picking out a kids guitar, it can be a dilemma).
-Right-handed guitars are so abundant and all-pervading that most lefties just pick one up without knowing that a left-handed model exists.
+Right-handed guitars are so abundant and that many lefties just pick one up without knowing that a left-handed model exists.

 The Role of the Right and Left Hand in Guitar Playing

 Acoustic and electric guitars are available in right & left-handed versions, but beginners seldom think about it that way.
-Unlike many other instruments (like drums), the role of a dominant hand is not as obvious in guitar playing because both hands are tasked with comparable challenges.
+Unlike many other instruments (like drums), the role of a dominant hand is not as obvious in guitar playing, mostly because both hands are tasked with comparable challenges.
 However, since ‘expression’ is relayed through the picking hand, the guitar pick is traditionally held in the dominant hand.

 The Fretting Hand